rOpenSci unconference 2018 + introduction to TensorFlow Probability & the 'greta' package

 TensorFlow Probability is a library for probabilistic reasoning and statistical analysis in TensorFlow.
 As part of the TensorFlow ecosystem, TensorFlow Probability provides integration of probabilistic methods with deep networks, gradient-based inference via automatic differentiation, and scalability to large datasets and models via hardware acceleration (e.g., GPUs) and distributed computation. https://github.com/tensorflow/probability

-In the end, we - that is Michael Quinn, David Smith, Tiphaine Martin, Matt Mulvahill and I - ended up working with the R package greta, which has similar functionalities as TensorFlow Probability.
-We recreated some of the examples from the TensorFlow Probability package tutorials in greta and we also added a few additional examples that show how you can use greta.
+In the end, we - that is Michael Quinn, David Smith, Tiphaine Martin, Matt Mulvahill and I - ended up working with the R package greta

-Check out the README repo for an overview and links to everything we’ve contributed; it is a forked repo from the original package repo of greta and the vignettes will hopefully get included in the main repo at some point in the near future.
+Check out the README repo for an overview and links to everything we’ve contributed; it is a forked repo from the original package repo of greta

-What is greta?
+What is greta

-greta is an R package that has been created by Nick Golding for implementing Markov-Chain Monte-Carlo (MCMC) models, e.g. a Hamiltonian Monte Carlo (HMC) method.
+is an R package that has been created by Nick Golding for implementing Markov-Chain Monte-Carlo (MCMC) models, e.g. a Hamiltonian Monte Carlo (HMC) method.
 It offers a number of functions that make it easy to define these models, particularly for Bayesian statistics (similar to Stan).

 greta lets us build statistical models interactively in R, and then sample from them by MCMC. https://greta-dev.github.io/greta/get_started.html#how_greta_works

 Google’s TensorFlow is used as a backend to compute the defined models.
-Because TensorFlow has been optimized for large-scale computing, multi-core and GPU calculations are supported as well, greta is particularly efficient and useful for working with complex models.
-As TensorFlow is not natively an R package, greta makes use of RStudio’s reticulate and tensorflow packages to connect with the TensorFlow backend.
-This way, we can work with all the TensorFlow functions directly from within R.
+Because TensorFlow has been optimized for large-scale computing, multi-core and GPU calculations are supported as well, greta

-How does greta work?
+How does greta

 There are three layers to how greta defines a model: users manipulate greta arrays, these define nodes, and nodes then define Tensors. https://greta-dev.github.io/greta/technical_details.html

-This is the minimum working example of the linear mixed model that we developed in greta based on an example from a TensorFlow Probability Jupyter notebook.
+based on an example from a TensorFlow Probability Jupyter notebook.
 The full example with explanations can be found here.

 library(greta)